solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 ## Task 3 - Monitor pipelines

-After you finish building and debugging your data flow and its associated pipeline, you will want to be able to monitor the execution of the pipeline and all of the activities contained within it, including the Data Flow activity.
+After you finish building and debugging your data flow and its associated pipeline, you will want to monitor the execution of the pipeline and all of the activities contained within it, including the Data Flow activity.
 In this task, you review the [pipeline monitoring functionality in Azure Synapse Analytics](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-monitoring) using the pipeline run you initiated at the end of the previous task.

 1. In Synapse Analytics Studio, select **Monitor** from the left-hand menu.